 \subsection{General theory}

-Since averages and point values are independent, and since their nature and their update equations differ, when performing von Neumann stability analysis they need to be associated to independent Fourier modes.
+Since in the setting of the Active Flux method, cell averages and point values are independent degrees of freedom, and since their nature and their update equations differ, when performing von Neumann stability analysis they need to be associated to independent Fourier modes.
 We thus write

 The summation is over all wave numbers $\omega$ that are compatible with the boundary conditions, i.e.,

 such that

 Since the method is linear, Fourier modes do not mix.
 From now on, we thus perform all calculations for just one of them and $\omega$ is treated as a parameter.
 It is useful to introduce the translation operator